Latest Entry:

 Over the years, I've realized that the doctrine has many other significant problems.
 I list nine below.
 For most of the nine, I add a brief sentence giving support or justification.

-Because the Bible plays such a central role in my theology, I list last the biblical problem with creatio ex nihilo.
-And I supplement it with a few quotes from biblical scholars.
+The Bible plays a central role in my theology.
+But I list the biblical problem with creatio ex nihilo last, so I can supplement it with a few quotes from biblical scholars.

 Problems with Creatio Ex Nihilo